Iga Świątek: Early life and background

-Junior career
+Junior years

-Świątek reached a career-high ranking of No. 5 as a junior.
+Świątek reached a career-high ranking of No. 5 as a junior player.
 She began competing in ITF Junior Circuit events in 2015 and won back-to-back low-level Grade 4 titles in April and May at age 13.
-Before the end of the year, she moved up to Grade 2 events and finished runner-up in both singles and doubles at the Czech Junior Open. Świątek made her junior Grand Slam debut in 2016 at the French Open, reaching the quarterfinals in both singles and doubles.
+Before the end of the year, she moved up to Grade 2 events and finished runner-up in both singles and doubles at the Czech Junior Open. Świątek made her junior Grand Slam tournament debut in 2016 at the French Open, reaching the quarterfinals in both singles and doubles.
 She followed this up with her best junior title to date at the Grade 1 Canadian Open Junior Championships, defeating Olga Danilović in the final.

 Świątek had a strong first half of 2017.
 She won both the singles and doubles titles at the Grade 1 Traralgon Junior International.
-Although she lost her opening round match at the Australian Open, she partnered with compatriot Maja Chwalińska to make her first final in a Grand Slam event, finishing runner-up in doubles to the North American team of Bianca Andreescu and Carson Branstine.
+Although she lost her opening round match at the Australian Open, she partnered with compatriot Maja Chwalińska to make her first final in a major tournament, finishing runner-up in doubles to the North American team of Bianca Andreescu and Carson Branstine.
 She then reached her first Grade A singles final at the Trofeo Bonfiglio, losing to Elena Rybakina.
 Her season came to an end after another quarterfinal at the French Open, after which she had right ankle surgery that kept her out for seven months.

-Despite only competing in two Grand Slam tournaments in 2018 and three singles events in total, Świątek finished her junior career with her best season.
-She returned to the junior tour at the French Open after a one-year absence and reached the semifinals in singles, losing to Caty McNally.
-She fared better in doubles, partnering with McNally to win her first junior Grand Slam title.
+Despite competing in only two Grand Slam tournaments in 2018 and three singles events in total, Świątek finished her junior career with her best season.
+She returned to the junior tour at the French Open after a one-year absence and reached the semi-finals in singles, losing to Caty McNally.
+She fared better in doubles, partnering with McNally to win her first junior major title.
 They defeated the Japanese team of Yuki Naito and Naho Sato in the final.

 Świątek played only singles at Wimbledon.
 As an unseeded player due to her absence, she was drawn against top seed Whitney Osuigwe in the first round.
-After winning that match in three sets, she did not drop another set during the rest of the tournament and won the championship for her only junior Grand Slam singles title.
+After winning that match in three sets, she did not drop another set during the rest of the tournament and won the championship for her only junior major singles title.
 She defeated Leonie Küng in the final.

 Świątek then teamed up with the Slovenian Kaja Juvan to compete in the 2018 Summer Youth Olympics.
 They reached the final and defeated the Japanese team of Yuki Naito and Naho Sato.
 She then finished her junior career.